waitinfuture/emapreduce/intl.en-US/Quick Start/Connect to a cluster using SSH.md

 5. Select the XML file you have created.
 Click **Open**.
 6. In the **Import FoxyProxy Setting** dialogue box, click **Add**.
 7. Click the **Foxyproxy** icon.
 From the drop-down list, select **Use Proxy aliyun-emr-socks-proxy for all URLs**.
-8. Enter localhost:8088 in the address bar to view the Web UI of Hadoop.
+8. Enter localhost: 8088 in the address bar to view the Web UI of Hadoop.
 -   Method 2: Local port forwarding

     **Note:** If you use this method to view a Web UI, errors will occur when you try to open the subpages.